silverstripe/silverstripe-raygun/README.md

-# Raygun integration for SilverStripe
+# Raygun integration for Silverstripe

-This is a simple module that binds Raygun to the error & exception handler of SilverStripe.
+This is a simple module that binds Raygun to the error & exception handler of Silverstripe.

+## Requirements

+* PHP ^8.1
+* Raygun4PHP ^2
+* Silverstripe Framework ^5

+Support for Silverstripe 3 can be found in version `^1`.
+Support for Silverstripe 4 can be found in versions `^2` and `^3`.

 ## Installation